-NEED(S):

-- 1. An assessment and evaluation of the EMS system's ability to meet the needs of seriously ill and injured children based on the state's EMS-C standards needs to be conducted. - 2.
-Former EMS-C policies need to be re-established.
+NEED(S): An assessment and evaluation of the EMS system's ability to meet the needs of seriously ill and injured children based on the state's EMS-C standards needs to be conducted.

 OBJECTIVE:

 The creation of an EMS-C systems within the Tuolumne County EMS System based on the standards and guidelines of the State of California.